-- 23. We are continuing to promote recruitment for our internal Homecare Service.
-Through offering more flexible working arrangements, we have seen an upturn in interest for our advertised internal Homecare posts, with 17 carers being recently recruited and further interviews planned in October. - 24.
-Following the initial pilot in May 2022 in partnership with Capital City Partnership, a further five hyper-local recruitment events between September and November are highlighting job vacancies across the Partnership.
-They will provide a range of input from community partners with support on the barriers to people applying for posts including income maximisation, welfare advice, digital support and skills building. - 25.
-Building on the above work and to further promote employment opportunities within the Partnership we have funded 2 staff within Capital City Partnership to build upon the Local Employability Partnership model.
+4.15.1 We are continuing to promote recruitment for our internal Homecare Service.
+Through offering more flexible working arrangements, there has been an upturn in interest for advertised internal Homecare posts, with 17 carers being recently recruited and further interviews planned in October.

+- 4.15.2 Following the initial pilot in May 2022 in partnership with Capital City Partnership, a further five hyper-local recruitment events between September and November are highlighting job vacancies across the EHSCP.
+They will provide a range of input from community partners with support on the barriers to people applying for posts including income maximisation, welfare advice, digital support and skills building. - 4.15.3 Building on the above work and to further promote employment opportunities within the Partnership, EHSCP have funded 2 staff within Capital City Partnership to build upon the Local Employability Partnership model.
 This will be undertaken by bringing together services and offers under a collective and coordinated single point of contact, putting together a continuous programme to significantly increase the volume of applications and successful candidates, and increase job retention.
-The programme will have a locality and neighborhood focus but be flexible to respond to the wide-ranging nature of recruitment challenges, linking into wider opportunities and increasing access.
-We are currently working with the Capital City Partnership to set ambitious targets for recruitment that will build on our recent improved recruitment drives and extend further across the Partnership. - 26.
-We continue to actively recruit to vacant posts within our Social Work teams and some specific teams are seeing some initial success, particularly with Hospital Social Workers.
-We are therefore exploring how we can target recruitment at where it would have most success.
+The programme will have a locality and neighbourhood focus but be flexible to respond to the wide-ranging nature of recruitment challenges, linking into wider opportunities and increasing access.
+The EHSCP are currently working with the Capital City Partnership to set ambitious targets for recruitment that will build on our recent improved recruitment drives and extend further across the Partnership. - 4.15.4 The EHSCP continue to actively recruit to vacant posts within our Social Work teams and some specific teams are seeing some initial success, particularly with Hospital Social Workers.
+The EHSCP are also looking at how to target recruitment at where it would have most success.